gallenc/opennms-integrations-play/websitemonitoring/README.md

 The use of metadata is based on notes in discourse https://opennms.discourse.group/t/how-to-monitor-websites-using-metadata/1227 but some corrections have been made.

-The examples are rendered in OpenNMS as seperate monitored services attached to IP addresses on a single node.
+The examples are rendered in OpenNMS as separate monitored services attached to IP addresses on a single node.
 The IP addresses have different services attached

 ![image](../websitemonitoring/images/OnmsUSPTOServices.png)